Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"entry_points"` (mandatory, list of strings).
 Must be `["derive_key"]`.
 * `"derived_types"` (mandatory, list of strings).
 Each element is a [key type specification](#key-type-specifications).
 This capability only applies when deriving a key of the specified type.
 * `"derived_sizes"` (optional, list of integers).
-Each element is a [key type specification](#key-type-specifications).
-This capability only applies when deriving a key of the specified sizes, in bits.
+Each element is a size for the derived key, in bits.
+This capability only applies when deriving a key of the specified sizes.
 If absent, this capability applies to all sizes for the specified types.
 * `"memory"` (optional, boolean).
 If present and true, the driver must define a type `"derive_key_memory_t"` and the core will allocate an object of that type as specified below.
 * `"names"` (optional, object).
 A mapping from entry point names to C function and type names, as usual.
 * `"fallback"` (optional, boolean).
 If present and true, the driver may return `PSA_ERROR_NOT_SUPPORTED` if it only partially supports the specified mechanism, as usual.